isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/mobile-setup/mobile-app-pr.md

 ### Save & Submit for Review

-The [ad review] (../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
+The [ad review](../../../../user-guide/execution/ad-unit-setup/ad-reviews.md) team verifies that the ad is rendering properly and clicking through.
 Approval time is typically 2-4 hours on regular business hours and 24hrs on weekends.

 Remember to attach the ad to the correct placement.